-Unfortunately a terrible tragedy occurred when Frank junior died of pneumonia and was buried in Calcutta, in January 1897.
+Unfortunately a terrible tragedy occurred when Frank junior died and was buried in Calcutta, in January 1897.
 We can only imagine how hard this was for Alf, still on tour, let alone his father and sister back in Melbourne.
 His Indian death certificate clearly lists the cause of death as smallpox, an even greater tragedy given that a vaccine existed at the time.
 One wonders if Frank’s father ever knew the truth, as it was never acknowledged.

 Yet it was all back to work for the Pollard’s children.
 Two months later, on April 20, 1897, the same Singapore newspaper reported; “Master Alfred Goulding scored the principal success again, this clever boy keeping the house in fits of laughter… In the part of Lurcher, the bailiff…his acting could not easily have been beaten by a professional comedian.”
 Of course, Alf was a professional comedian – even if he was only 13 years old at the time.

 In August 1898, a second Pollard’s troupe, including Alf and now with Irene, arrived in South Africa.
 Interviewed in July 1899 by a correspondent for the “Sydney Referee“ , the children were probably all instructed to put a positive spin on their work, the endless travel and to not mention their homesickness.
 From Johannesburg, South Africa, the correspondent wrote of Alf Goulding, as “the clever young comedian of the company, aged 12 years” and Irene Goulding, “a bonny girl of 8 years.. who hadn’t been very well lately.”
 Pollard practice was very typically never to accurately give the ages of the child performers.
 Alf was in fact 14, and Irene 10.